 make sure the student knows not to provide refreshments for the examination.

 A few days before the Oral Exam, the Student Services Advisor will provide the Chair with a link to the student’s file, including the results of the Written Exams, as well as a link to the form to report the results of the Oral Exam.
 All Committee members must be in the exam room for the entire exam.
-If a committee member must depart, the exam must be paused until the complete committee reassembled..
+If a committee member must depart, the exam must be paused until the complete committee reassembled.
+By approval of the Graduate Dean, one or more members may attend remotely.

 The oral exam should not exceed three hours.
 Once an oral exam has started the committee must report a decision to the Graduate Division.